-The proposed Ecusta Trail will utilize the rail corridor that connects Hendersonville and Brevard and passes through Laurel Park, Etowah, Horseshoe, and Pisgah Forest.
-The proposed 19 mile Ecusta Trail will connect existing trails in Hendersonville, Brevard and Pisgah Forest, as well as proposed trails in Flat Rock, Fletcher, Mills River.
+The 19-mile trail will utilize the rail corridor to connect Hendersonville and Brevard.
+It will pass through Laurel Park, Etowah, Horseshoe, Penrose and Pisgah Forest.
+The long range plan is to link to existing trails in Hendersonville, Brevard and Pisgah Forest, as well as proposed trails in Flat Rock, Fletcher, Mills River.

-The name Ecusta Trail is derived from the Cherokee word for rippling waters.
-Since the proposed trail connects with the French Broad river throughout most of its length, this name reflects both the heritage of our region as well as keeping with one of the experiences of the trail.
-The name was also used by the Ecusta Corporation, which started operation in 1939 and employed nearly 3,500 workers during its prime years of operation.
+The name "Ecusta" is derived from the Cherokee word for rippling waters.
+Since the proposed trail follows the French Broad river and Davidson River for much of its length, this name reflects both the heritage of our region as well as keeping with one of the experiences of the trail.
+The name was also used by the Ecusta Corporation, which started operation in 1939 and employed nearly 3,500 workers during its prime.

 Rail-trails are multi-purpose public paths created from former railroad corridors.
 Following a gentle grade, they traverse urban, suburban and rural America.
 Ideal for many uses, such as bicycling, walking, inline skating, cross-country skiing, equestrian and wheelchair use, rail-trails are extremely popular as recreation and transportation corridors.
 They often stimulate local economies by increasing tourism and promoting local business along or in close proximity to the trail.